Investing and improving

 Environmental investments and expenditure

-In 2017, costs for environment-related activities were 114 million euros of which costs associated with operational environmental management totaled 104 million euros.
+In 2015 costs for environment-related activities were 89 million euros in 2015 of which costs associated with operational environmental management totaled 81 million euros.
 Operational costs include process-related treatment, disposal and remediation costs for waste and emissions into air and water.
-The biggest investments were the reconstruction of the Krefeld site and waste treatment improvement in the Kemi mine.
-Provisions and guarantees in connection with environmental consideration totaled 64 million euros.
+40.5% of the environmental expenditure was for air and climate change, 31% for water protection, 8.9% for waste management and 0.5% for soil and ground water.
+Provisions and guarantees in connection with environmental consideration totaled 63 million euros, including provisions for the aftercare of former mining sites of 1.4 million euros.

 Research and development

 Outokumpu has some 200 researchers working in our R&D department.
 Process development focus areas include energy and material efficiency, quality and by-product utilization: the very essential areas of environmental performance.

 One of Outokumpu’s operating principles is to use best available techniques (BAT) to reduce emissions and minimize harmful environmental impacts that could result from the Group’s operations.
 In this context, BAT means the best available pollution prevention technology from both technical and economic perspectives.
 Outokumpu is also an active participant in the process of updating the reference documents (BREFs), which specify related technologies, helping to set the high standards applicable within the European Union.

 Outokumpu is a part of international associations such as ISSF and Euro Inox.
 Active involvement in national research programs, European R&D projects.
 Education programs and thesis work are part of our systematic approach.
 Outokumpu supports students and researchers through two foundations: the Outokumpu Stainless Research Foundation and the Foundation of Finnish Steel and Metal Producers.